ElbyFross/uniform-data-operator/README.md

 ﻿# Uniform Data Operator
-It's a framework that allow to oparate and manage yours data by unified way, not depending from your database or prefered format.
-Standardize your data structures and avoid adjust of your product only for one storage type that could be not suitable for you in future.
+It's a framework that allows to oparate and manage your data by unified way, not depending from your database or prefered format.
+Standardize your data structures and avoid adjusting of your product only for one storage type that could be not suitable for you in future.

 # F.A.Q.
 ## How to describe table class/struct?